rikusilvola/ocaml.org/data/planet/mirage/mirageos-travels-to-oscon13-a-trip-report.md

 I should add! -- we built a self-contained unikernel of the talk.</p>
 <p>This was what you might call a &quot;full stack&quot; presentation: the custom
 unikernel (flawlessly!) ran a type-safe
-<a href="https://github.com/mirage/mirage-platform/blob/master/xen/lib/netif.ml">network device driver</a>,
+<a href="https://github.com/mirage/mirage-platform/blob/master/xen/lib/netif.ml - [404 Not Found]">network device driver</a>,
 OCaml <a href="http://github.com/mirage/mirage-net">TCP/IP stack</a> supporting an OCaml
 <a href="http://github.com/mirage/ocaml-cohttp">HTTP</a> framework that served slides
 rendered using <a href="http://lab.hakim.se/reveal-js/">reveal.js</a>.
 The slide deck, including the turbo-boosted
-<a href="http://www.youtube.com/watch?v=2Mx8Bd5JYyo">screencast</a> of the slide deck
+<a href="http://www.youtube.com/watch?v=2Mx8Bd5JYyo - [429 Too Many Requests]">screencast</a> of the slide deck
 compilation, is hosted as another MirageOS virtual machine at
-<a href="http://decks.openmirage.org/">decks.openmirage.org</a>.
+<a href="http://decks.openmirage.org/ - [1 Client error: Timeout was reached]">decks.openmirage.org</a>.
 We hope to add more
 slide decks there soon, including resurrecting the tutorial!
 The source code for all this is in the <a href="http://github.com/mirage/mirage-decks">mirage-decks</a>
 GitHub repo.</p>
 <h3>The Talk</h3>
 <p>The talk went down pretty well -- given we were in a graveyard slot on Friday
 after many people had left, attendance was fairly high (around 30-40), and the
-<a href="http://www.oscon.com/oscon2013/public/schedule/detail/28956">feedback scores</a>
+<a href="http://www.oscon.com/oscon2013/public/schedule/detail/28956 - [1 Client error: Timeout was reached]">feedback scores</a>
 have been positive (averaging 4.7/5) with comments including &quot;excellent content and well done&quot; and &quot;one of the most excited projects I heard about&quot;
 (though we are suspicious that just refers to Anil's usual high-energy